 The Wayfarer thrives on chalky alkaline soils and was traditionally planted along Pilgrimage routes, hence its name.

 The Wayfarer bears red berries gradually turning to black which are attractive to birds and other wildlife.
 They are commonly grown as an ornamental plant for their flowers and berries.
+However, the fruit is mildly toxic if eaten in quantity.

 Our stocks of Wayfarer plants are continually changing so please contact us for sizes and plants not listed here.